vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-pack.md

 ---
-title: "Getting Started with the `pack` CLI using Cloud Native Buildpacks"
+title: Getting Started with the `pack` CLI using Cloud Native Buildpacks
-linkTitle: "Getting Started with `pack`"
+linkTitle: Getting Started with `pack`
-parent: "Cloud Native Buildpacks"
+parent: Cloud Native Buildpacks
-metaTitle: "Getting Started with the `pack` CLI"
+metaTitle: Getting Started with the `pack` CLI
 description: Discover how to use pack, a CLI tool that builds container images locally on your developer machine using Cloud Native Buildpacks
 weight: 2
 topics:
 - Containers